GuipengXu/MA-MRS/README.md

-4. **We provide the logs of DA-MRS+LightGCN and other baselines in the log/ folder for reference.**
+5. **We provide the logs of DA-MRS+LightGCN and other baselines in the './logfiles/main_results_log/tiktok' folder.**

 ### Noisy scenarios experiments

+1. Step 1: Download and pre-process the datasets to folder './data' following the instruction in './data/Readme.md'.

-1. Step 1: Run the following commend to construct item-item behavior graph.
+2. Step 2: Run the following command to construct item-item behavior graph.

    ```python
    # construct item-item behavior graph.